Nude and Six-sided Mouse Trap, William L'Engle, 1930

 1962

-Lucy shows at Lynn Kottler Gallery, N.Y., a known “vanity” gallery.
+Lucy shows at Lynn Kottler Gallery, N.Y.

 1965